 The final size and composition of the research teams will be determined by the contractor/vendor.
-It is anticipated that data collection will use both male and female field interviewers and note takers so that the female facilitators conduct the women's FGDs and the male facilitators conduct the male FGDs.
+It is anticipated that the quantitative component will use both male and field data enumerators.
+Each data enumeration team (consisting of one male and one female) will approach a household with the female enumerator conducting the women's interviews and the male enumerator conducting the male interviews.
+Either may conduct the household interviews.
 The data collection team should be of sufficient size to ensure that data collection does not exceed the 6 week period, and preferable if is of sufficient size to complete data collection sooner.